shoaibmalek21/password-cracker/README.md

 # password-cracker
-Password cracker written in Python
+Password cracker written in Python with MD5 hash.

 ## Using a password cracker: How to get started 😎